The Big Picture On How To Spot Professional Tenants:

 Talk to their current and prior landlords, and verify that the contact listed as the applicant’s landlord really is their landlord (check online public records and ask for corroborating evidence).

-In addition to tenant screening, you can also buy insurance against the tenants defaulting on rent.
-If the tenant stops paying, the insurance company pays it until you complete the eviction process and replace them.
+In addition to tenant screening, you can buy insurance against the tenants defaulting on rent.
+If the tenant stops paying, the insurance company pays until you complete the eviction process and replace them.
 Check out Steady as an inexpensive example.

 Report Rents Payments to the Credit Bureaus